So you’re about to start looking for a new home.

 Anytime you apply for a new loan or line of credit, the issuing creditor will run a hard inquiry.
 A hard inquiry occurs anytime you give a creditor permission to pull a copy of your credit report.

 Soft inquiries do not affect your score.
 A soft inquiry occurs when you receive a pre-qualified credit offer, get a cell phone, or apply for insurance.

-If you know you’re going to be applying for a mortgage in the near future you should hold off on opening new accounts.
-When you get a new car loan for example, not only are you adding credit inquiries to your report but also a large amount of debt which lowers your credit score.
+If you know you’re going to be applying for a mortgage soon, you should hold off on opening new accounts.
+When you get a new car loan, for example, you are adding credit inquiries to your report and a large amount of debt, which lowers your credit score.